 The thesis statement is where you make a claim, identifying the topic you’ll be discussing or the argument you’ll be making.
 Having a solid thesis statement is key to writing a successful research paper.
 It’s usually placed in the first paragraphs to introduce the ideas you’ll discuss in the main body.

-Here are 12 thesis statement examples to help you create an effective thesis statement for your paper:
+Here are 12 thesis statement examples provided by blog at Thesisrush.com to help you create an effective thesis statement for your paper:

 - Resources for Students from Low-Income Families.
 Schools should ensure low-income students have access to educational resources in the summer to prevent them from forgetting what they learned in the school year.